 Masterclass UCAS points reduction is subject to the following terms and conditions.
 These conditions are subject to periodic change, for the most up to date terms and conditions please get in touch: email@example.com

-From the week commencing 8th June 2020, we will be delivering a small selection of our Masterclasses online.
+From the week commencing 8th June 2020, we have been delivering a selection of our Masterclasses online.
 The platform being used is Clickmeeting.
 More information about this platform can be found at www.clickmeeting.com.
-Full attendance and participation in these masterclasses will still result in a reduced offer being made on future applications to related courses for eligible participants (please see the table below for clarity on which courses are eligible and details about the points reduction).
+Full attendance and participation in these masterclasses will still result in a reduced offer being made on future applications to related courses for eligible participants (please see the table below for clarity on which courses are eligible).
 The Terms and Conditions outlined below are still applicable to all sessions delivered in this manner.

-In the first instance, all Masterclasses planned for delivery in academic year 2020/1 are planned to be delivered virtually, avoiding any in-person contact.
-This will be reviewed in December 2020, in line with the government guidance and the University's policies, to see if we are able to offer in-person events later in the year.
+All Masterclasses planned for delivery in academic year 2020/1 are planned to be delivered virtually, avoiding any in-person contact.
+This will be reviewed in summer 2021, in line with the government guidance and the University's policies, to see if we are able to offer in-person events in the academic year 2021/2.

 Terms and conditions